 The intersessional Working Group met on two occasions and held additional consultations via online correspondence.

 The Working Group reviewed challenges and opportunities relating to the integration of Indigenous and local knowledge (ILK) into CMS scientific and policy work, drawing on examples from other multilateral environmental agreements and recommendations provided in document ScC-SC7/Doc.6.1.7/Rev.1.
 It also examined a background document, Multiple systems of knowledge to support effective migratory species conservation, presented by Australia to the Working Group, which provided information on relevant terminology, examples of integration approaches under other processes, and recommendations for strengthening CMS engagement with multiple knowledge systems.
-This document, which was revised to incorporate the opinions of the Working Group, is presented in Annex 2 for information and for future consideration when implementing the draft Decisions proposed in Annex 1
+This document, which was revised to incorporate the opinions of the Working Group, is presented in Annex 2 for information and for future consideration when implementing the draft Decisions proposed in Annex 1, noting that engagement of Indigenous Peoples and local communities in CMS processes is non-binding and subject to national circumstances in each Party.

 Discussion and analysis